ModBus TCP to 4-20 mA Output.

 Changing user name and password on a Modbus TCP output device

-The DAT8024 41016 is a Master TCP device designed to read from a dedicated client using the Read Input 03 function.
-It provides a 4 to 20 mA output, which is equivalent to a 4 to 20 mA input on a DAT8015, and can also interface with other Modbus servers.
-For proper functionality, it's essential that the target registers be sequential; otherwise, the DAT8024 41016 can only convert a single register.
-Additionally, it incorporates Zero and Span mathematical corrections, enabling the conversion of values such as from 0-100% to 4000-20000, corresponding to a 4-20mA output.
+The DAT8024 41016 is a Modbus TCP Master device designed to read data from a dedicated client using the Read Holding Registers (Function 03) command.
+It can read up to four sequential holding registers (4xxxx) and provides a 4-20 mA output, which corresponds to a 4-20 mA input on a DAT8017-I or other compatible Modbus servers.
+For proper operation, the target registers must be sequential; otherwise, the DAT8024 41016 can only convert a single register.
+Additionally, it includes zero and span mathematical corrections, allowing for value conversions—such as 0-100% scaled to 4000-20000—which directly corresponds to a 4-20 mA output.